Hospitals are being rebuilt for a new era of mega-storms

 The resilience of hospitals is especially vital for areas that only have one major medical center.
 On the islands of Nantucket and Miami Beach, the latter of which may be affected by the storm this weekend, these central hospitals don’t just have to keep the lights on during a storm—they also serve as the center of the entire island’s emergency management during natural disasters.

-“You have to think of these medical centers as mini-cities that can sustain themselves,” says Natalie Peztler, a principal at CannonDesign who led the design of a new surgery center and emergency department for Mt.
+“You have to think of these medical centers as mini-cities that can sustain themselves,” says Natalie Petzoldt, a principal at CannonDesign who led the design of a new surgery center and emergency department for Mt.
 Sinai in Miami Beach.
 “They bring their own staff, and staff stay on site 24 hours a day during these storms.”

 Typically, large medical centers will evacuate everyone who is able to be moved, while protecting anyone who is too vulnerable to leave and must ride out the storm with the hospital.
 Hospitals also will invite some at-risk people to come stay out the storm, including heavily pregnant mothers or elderly people in nursing homes who rely on oxygen tanks or other kinds of assisted living.